 Cruise control is a technological advancement that has been introduced to cars over the years and has made progress in assisting drivers to not surpass a set speed while on long road trips or their everyday commute.
 While this technology may make certain aspects of driving easier on the driver, whether or not cruise control lends itself to being safe is questionable.
-If you have been injured in a car accident in which the driver who hit you had cruise control turned on, you should contact a Florida car accident lawyer to get help filing your claim.
+If you have been injured in a car accident in which the driver who hit you had cruise control turned on, you should contact an Orlando car accident lawyer to get help filing your claim.

 The car accident lawyers at Wooten, Kimbrough, Damaso & Dennis have over 50 years of experience helping clients in Florida pursue fair compensation after they are hit by a negligent driver.
 It is important that you understand the dangers of cruise control and how it may affect a car accident claim.